GregTrevellick/Azure-DevOps-Agile-Manifesto-Widget/README.md

-# Privacy Policy For Agile Manifesto Widget
+# Agile Manifesto Widget Privacy Policy

 ## TLDR
 This extension does not collect any data about you or your organisation.
 Period.